What is Sovereign Grace?

-Holmes Moore is pastor of Bible Baptist Church of St. Louis, Missouri.
+Holmes Moore was the pastor of Bible Baptist Church of St. Louis, Missouri for over 50 years.
 He was the first Chairman of the Sovereign Grace Baptist Fellowship, which was formed largely through his leadership.

 The first thing that must be done, as in any profitable discussion, is to define the terms used.
 In the question of this article, we have two primary terms: Grace, which is a noun, and the main word in our sentence; and Sovereign, which is an adjective that qualifies this noun.
 We use grace much as all Evangelicals generally do, meaning the unmerited favor of God, through Jesus Christ.
 Since the fall of mankind in Adam, the first man, the only way a Holy God could favorably deal with our race has been on the basis of grace.
 If otherwise, it could only be on the basis of justice, which because of our sin, would bring us but judgment resulting in our eternal condemnation!